yitzchak/dicy/docs/comparison-of-builders.md

 dicy build foo.tex
 ```

-DiCy builds can be configured using command line options, using a YAML file or
+DiCy builds can be configured using command line options, using a YAML options
-using TeX Magic comments.
-For instance, to enable shell escape and use a custom
+file or using TeX Magic comments.
+For instance, to enable shell escape and use a
-style with BibTeX one could use the following TeX Magic comments in the main
+custom style with BibTeX one could use the following TeX Magic comments in the
-source file.
+main source file.

 ```latex
 %!TeX shellEscape = yes